 Transistor Mobile HF Linear Amplifiers

 The linearity is certainly in question..
+Most of them just were not made to be as perfect as possible or to comply with spectral purity rules, as most ham radio 'equivalents' are.
+These were mostly made to deliver the most power for te lowest manufacturing cost consistent with a hopefully long service life if not abused.
 These were made on the 1980's and were popular with truck drivers.
 Although they could be used in amateur radio if a suitable set of low pass filters was installed after the amplifier to reduce harmonics, the vast majority of these clandestinely manufactured amplifiers found themselves connected between a CB radio and an antenna.

 not for sale. not for use on CB band. for educational display only.